aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/cell/_index.md

 ### isCheckBoxStyle() {#isCheckBoxStyle--}

+<b>@deprecated.</b> Please use the 'isCheckBoxStyle' property instead.
 Indicates whether setting this cell as a check box.

 ```javascript
 isCheckBoxStyle() : boolean;